 Shooting a crossbow can be a very fun and also effective way to participate in archery.
-With crossbows getting faster and more powerful year after year, you need to make sure you take a couple precautions and understand crossbow safety before firing your new crossbow.
+With crossbows getting faster and more powerful year after year, you need to make sure you take a couple of precautions and understand crossbow safety before firing your new crossbow.

 Examine Your Crossbow